Eapper1987/qldTecSSH-Honeypot/README.md

 Login Attempts: Logged in creds_audits.log.
 Alerts: Logged in alerts.log.

+## Monitoring and Security:

+Monitor the honeypot logs regularly for any suspicious activity.
+Since running a honeypot involves risks of unauthorized access attempts, consider firewall rules and other security measures to limit exposure.

+## Cloud Provider Considerations:

+If using Linode or another cloud provider, review their security recommendations and ensure you configure firewall rules and access controls appropriately to mitigate risks.

 ## Contributing:

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.